jesusmarket/jesusmarket/wp-content/plugins/simple-membership/readme.txt

 * Comments on your protected posts will also be protected automatically.
 * There is an option to enable debug logging so you can troubleshoot membership payment related issues easily (if any).
 * Ability to customize the content protection message that gets shown to non-members.
+* Ability to use merge vars in the membership email notification.
 * Membership management side is handled by the plugin.
 * Ability to manually approve your members.
 * Ability to import WordPress users as members.
+* Filter members list by account status.
 * Can be translated to any language.
 * Hide the admin toolbar from the frontend of your site.
-* Allow your members to deleter their membership accounts.
+* Allow your members to delete their membership accounts.
 * Send quick notification email to your members.
 * Customize the password reset email for members.
 * Use Google reCAPTCHA on your member registration form.